Excalibur Drive SurgeryTel: 029 2076 4444

 Expect a complaint to be treated in accordance with health service guidelines and to receive a leaflet describing the process.
 Download our Patient Leaflet for Compliments Suggestions and Complaints.

-Receive a copy of the practice leaflet from reception, which will give you details of all practice services etc that are available to you.
+Receive a copy of the practice leaflet from reception or download a copy at the following link Practice Leaflet, which will give you details of all practice services etc that are available to you.

 To telephone the surgery prior to attending for urgent treatment for which you do not have an appointment.